juru-juliette/gallery/README.md

  this is my personal gallery application

 ### INTRODUCTION
-gallery is a photo web application that shows different image category nad displays all images taken by me, March 15th, 2019.
+gallery is a photo web application that shows different image category nad displays all images selected by me.

 ## Description